 Senior management meetings are held to discuss the Group's financial performance, business development, operational and corporate issues.
-Additionally, comprehensive information on financial performance, achievement of key performance indicators and progress of key projects are communicated by Senior Management to the Board on a quarterly basis.
+Additionally, comprehensive information on financial performance, achievement of key performance indicators and progress of key projects are communicated by senior management to the Board on a quarterly basis.
+Meetings involving the Group Chief Executive Officer, senior management and heads of department are regularly held and any significant matters are escalated to the Board.